cpacker/MemGPT/docs/embedding_endpoints.md

 ---
 title: Configuring embedding backends
-excerpt: Connecting MemGPT to various endpoint backends
+excerpt: Connecting Letta to various endpoint backends
 category: 6580d34ee5e4d00068bf2a1d
 ---

-MemGPT uses embedding models for retrieval search over archival memory.
+Letta uses embedding models for retrieval search over archival memory.
 You can use embeddings provided by OpenAI, Azure, or any model on Hugging Face.

 ## OpenAI